mbazhlekova/learning-roadmap/README.md

 # Learning Roadmap 🗺️

 This a central place to keep track of what I'm learning to become a full stack developer.
-My main focus is on learning backend development with Java and improve my computer science knowledge.
+My main focus is on learning best practices of backend web development with Java/Spring and PostgreSQL.

 ## Resources 🎒